loschmidt/vae-dehalogenases/README.md

 of standard interface `--Pfam_id` and `--RPgroup`.
 * analyze_model1.py - creates latent space representation
-* highlight.py - shows subfamily mapping to latent space learned by selected `--Pfam_id` and `--RPgroup` family. `--High` option for file (multiple files) to be highlighted in selected latent space
+* highlight.py - shows subfamily mapping to latent space learned by selected `--Pfam_id` and `--RPgroup` family. `--High` option for file (multiple files, delimiter `,`) to be highlighted in selected latent space